vatpac-technology/sops/docs/terminal/brisbane.md

 ### Gold Coast Arrivals
 Visual approaches are preferred into YBCG.
 If due to operational requirements, an aircraft is unable to accept a visual approach, coordination with CG ADC may be required.

 There is no STAR available to facilitate aircraft arriving from the north west.
-These aircraft should be instructed to track `BN Y177 IDRIL NOPAS GOMOL`.
+INL(BUR/NSA) will instruct these aircraft `BN Y177 IDRIL NOPAS GOMOL` prior to handoff to BN TCU, who will then facilitate further descent.
 Aircraft will then be given further instructions by BAC according to the runway in use.

 | Runway | Routing      |
 | ------ | ------------ |